It is one of the most iconic dishes of Honduran cuisine.

 If you want your tortilla soup to have an even more authentic flavor, use fresh corn tortillas.
 You can also add shredded chicken to make it more filling.

-Another option is to add chopped fresh cilantro or jalapeño chile for a spicy touch.
+Another option is to add chopped fresh cilantro or jalapeño chili for a spicy touch.

 Tortilla Soup